DrShushen/ucl-igem-2016-site/README.md

 The above requires you to install **npm** first, which is found here:

 * [Download npm as part of Node.js](https://nodejs.org/en/)

+## Development Notes

+The wiki templates have been developed using SASS for CSS work and Jade templates for HTML work (see project files).

 ## Deployment